The Physician-Patient Alliance for Health & Safety wishes you a safe and Happy New Year!

 Michael Wong, JD (Founder and Executive Director, PPAHS) explained that such a position statement on recommendations for procedural sedation would encapsulate guidelines and recommendations from leading medical organizations in Canada and the United States:

 The following is a first in a series of position statements.
-If you would prefer to view our position on patient ambulation as a PDF, please click here.
+If you would like to read/download our position on ambulation

 Movement is a critical factor to improving patient health.
 Patient ambulation, the ability to walk from place to place independently with or without an assistive device, is necessary to improve joint and muscle strength, as well as prevent pressure ulcers during extended bed rest.
 It is a critical factor in improving patient well-being while in hospital, as well as reducing total length of stay (LOS).
 Read More